 Q. What are the pros and cons of Brahman cattle?

 A. Heat tolerance, longer years in productions, and the added performance they give in crossbreeding are the three biggest pros to Brahman cattle.
 Lack of cold tolerance, a need for carcass improvement, and disposition are some of the common concerns about Brahman cattle.
 However, BRC is focusing on carcass improvement and gentle Brahman cattle.
-We would love to talk with you about how we have made significant improvements in these areas.
+We would love to talk with you about how we have made significant improvements in these areas and answer any other of your Brahman Cattle FAQs.

 Q. Do you sell Brahman hump beefs?